tmux-python/tmuxp/doc/quickstart_python.rst

 ---------------------------------------

 You may send commands to panes, windows and sessions **without** them being visible.
-As long as you have the object, or are iterating through a list of them, you can ``.send_keys``.
+As long as you have the object, or are iterating through a list of them, you can use ``.send_keys``.

 .. code-block:: python